 Top 10 Surf Spots on the North Coast

-The north coast of NSW is a surfer’s paradise, with plenty of breaks to choose from for both beginners and experienced surfers.
-Here’s our list of some of the best surfing spots from Byron Bay down to Seal Rocks.
+The north coast of NSW is a surfer’s paradise, with plenty of surf spots to choose from for both beginners and experienced surfers.
+Here’s our list of some of the best surf spots on the North Coast, from Byron Bay down to Seal Rocks.

 1. The Pass, Byron Bay